#EwanMcGregor's 2-Hour Prep For #Fargo #Nude Scene, Says Character Like #Trump

 — Tommy Garrett (@LightfootInHwd) April 8, 2017

-Ewan McGregor revealed that there were moments when he felt playing Emmit was like playing Trump, as the character “epitomizes capitalism and the businessman,” while having “a very thin skin” and not shying away from blaming other people for his own mistakes.
+Ewan McGregor revealed that there were moments when he felt playing Emmit was like playing Trump, as the character “epitomizes capitalism and the businessman,” while having “a very thin skin.”
+He also doesn’t shy away from blaming other people for his own mistakes.

 Ewan McGregor is able to quickly transform from playing the overweight Ray in that naked scene to playing the Trump-like Emmit that bears McGregor’s sensible charisma.
-And all it takes to make Emmit appear more “successful” and handsome than his brother is to put on a pair of Spanx, as said by McGregor during his recent interview with The Los Angeles Times.
+And all it takes to make Emmit appear more “successful” and handsome than his brother is to put on a pair of Spanx, as explained by McGregor during his recent interview with the Los Angeles Times.

 [Featured Image by Debby Wong/Shutterstock]